-Set in the 1950’s, a charming romance about three girls from an Irish village whose coming of age happens as they all attend college in Dublin not long after WWII.
+Set in the 1950’s, Circle of Friends is a charming romance about three girls from an Irish village whose coming of age happens as they all attend college in Dublin not long after WWII.

 This was Minnie Driver’s debut film as the main character Benny, the daughter of a wealthy shopkeeper.
 Chris O’Donnell also stars as Jack, the wealthy love interest.

-John Wayne and John Ford pair up again for a story set in Ireland.
+John Wayne and John Ford pair up again for The Quiet Man, a story set in Ireland.